bingyiwu335/bingyiwu.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student at School of Information Management, Nanjing University since 2025 Fall.
 My research interests lies in Science of Science, Technovation, and Scientometrics.
-Recently, I am particularly interested in the spillover-effects of research funding on the scientific carrer of scholars, and bias against interdisciplinary fundings.
+Recently, I am particularly interested in the spillover-effects of research funding on the scientific carrer of scholars, PI's behavior during the funding period, and bias against interdisciplinary fundings.

 I am also passionate about community service.
 I received official recognitions from the central government of China for my services (as a team member, and as a individual).
 I am currently a representative member of the Fujian Youth Volunteer Association.